 We guarantee to save you 25 per cent. on gasoline or distillate and upkeep and free any motor from CARBON troubles.
 A seven ounce box of Carbonvoid is equivalent to 50 gallons of gasoline.
-Every box of.
-Carbonvoid Carbonvoid \$15 in gasoline 400 to 500 ad- Carbonvoid puts the ditional miles.
+Every box of Carbonvoid

-Carbonvoid is a just drop in the move all carbon : "GO" in Gasoline : dry powder you tank.
-Will refrom cylinders.
+\$15 in gasoline | Carbonvoid puts the ditional miles.
+Carbonvoid is a just drop in the : "GO" in Gasoline : tank.
+Will re-

 The largest companies in the world use it.
-THE ALLIES ORDERED IN JUNE 288,000 CARTONS.
+THE ALLIES ORDERED IN JUNE COORDERED Fully IN JUNE 288,000 CARTONS.
 Previous order 250,000 cartons.
 Fully guaranteed or your money refunded.
 Mailed anywhere on receipt of \$1.50

-For Sale Only by Geo. .
+Geo.
 Clayton, - Prince Rupert, B.C.